A survey on multi-objective hyperparameter optimization algorithms for Machine Learning: Multi-objective HPO algorithms: categorization

 Contrary to NSGA-II, the Multi-Objective Evolutionary Algorithm based on Decomposition (MOEA/D) \citep{zhang2007moea} uses \emph{scalarization} to solve the multi-objective HPO problem.
 Both MOEA/D and NSGA-II have shown to improve the accuracy of the resulting model compared with manual hyperparameter selection \citep{magda2017mooga, calisto2020adaen}.
 In \cite{baldeon2020adaresu}, MOEA/D is compared with a Bayesian Optimization approach (using Gaussian Process Regression with Expected Improvement as acquisition function), for tuning an adaptive convolutional neural network (AdaResU-Net) used for medical image segmentation.
-The use of MOEA/D results in a reduction in the number of parameters to train; the comparison is not really reliable, though, as the Bayesian approach was used in a single-objective optimizer, focusing only on segmentation accuracy and not on model size.
+The use of MOEA/D resulted in a reduction in the number of parameters to train; the comparison is not really reliable, though, as the Bayesian approach was used in a single-objective optimizer, focusing only on segmentation accuracy and not on model size.
+The ENS-MOEA/D algorithm proposed by \cite{zhao2012decomposition} presents a further improvement to the original MOEA/D algorithm, by adaptively adjusting the neighborhood size (as large neighborhood sizes favor more global search, while smaller sizes lead to more local search). \cite{zhang2020combined} apply this method to optimize the hyperparameters of a Variational Model Decomposition (VMD) procedure, used to pre-process time series for forecasting wind speeds.
+The authors prove that this yields better forecasts, yet they did not perform any comparison against other HPO procedures.

 \begin{landscape}

 \end{landscape}